scottslowe/lowescott.github.io/_posts/2009-04-09-cloud-computing-interview-with-dave-malcom-cto-of-surgient.md

 5. _Consumption Based Charging or Billing -_ Finally, cloud computing is usage-driven.
 Consumers pay for only what resources they use and therefore are charged or billed on a consumption-based model.
 Cloud computing platforms must provide mechanisms to capture usage information that enables chargeback reporting and/or integration with billing systems.

-**_BSL: Based on your definition of cloud computing above, what would you say are the top three challenges to organizations seeking to embrace the cloud computing model?_**
+**_SL: Based on your definition of cloud computing above, what would you say are the top three challenges to organizations seeking to embrace the cloud computing model?_**

 DM: The top challenges are that most organizations face when organizations seek to embrace the cloud computing model is the lack of expertise, tools, and processes to implement, operate, and maintain a cloud computing infrastructure.